 2. HBO Max

 HBO’s video streaming service has a lot to offer.
-From the latest hit shows like Chernobyl to older ones like The Sopranos, you will always find something interesting to watch.
+From relatively recent hit shows like Chernobyl to older ones like The Sopranos, you will always find something interesting to watch.
 Other great HBO shows worth mentioning include Westworld, Game of Thrones, and Barry.
-There are also a number of upcoming shows to get excited about such as The Nevers and The Undoing — check out a few others here.
+There are also a number of upcoming shows to get excited about such as The Nevers and Tokyo Vice — check out a few others here.

 In addition, HBO Max includes tons of additional content not found on HBO.
 That includes sitcoms like Friends, The Big Bang Theory, South Park, and The Fresh Prince of Bel-Air and TV dramas like Doctor Who and Pretty Little Liars.
 It also has classic and current Warner Bros. movies that are not currently on the HBO cable channel.
 You can also stream shows from several of WarnerMedia’s other cable TV channels like TNT, TBS, TruTV, Adult Swim, Cartoon Network, and CNN.
 Finally, there are selections of movies from Criterion, along with anime from Crunchyroll and Studio Ghibli.

-HBO Max retails for $14.99, making it $2 more expensive than Netflix’s standard plan and a dollar cheaper than the premium plan that offers 4K streaming.
+HBO Max retails for $14.99.
 It’s definitely not the cheapest service on this list, but it’s still worth the money because of all the great content it offers.

 Hulu is home to old and new hit TV series like Seinfeld, ER, and Futurama.
 There are also a few original shows available, including the popular The Handmaid’s Tale.
 What makes Hulu special is that it releases new episodes of some of the most popular shows around a day or so after they are aired on TV.
 Netflix, on the other hand, generally releases an entire season of a certain show at once, so you have to wait longer to start watching it.

 Hulu starts at just $5.99 per month but includes ads.
 There’s also an ad-free plan available, which will set you back $11.99 per month.
-You can also customize Hulu with add-ons including Cinemax, Showtime, Starz, and HBO or even get a plan with Live TV channels (ABC, FOX, CNN, etc.) for $45.99 per month.
+You can also customize Hulu with add-ons including Cinemax, Showtime, Starz, and HBO or even get a plan with Live TV channels (ABC, FOX, CNN, etc.) starting at $64.99 per month.
 Hulu truly is a great Netflix alternative, but only in the US and Japan.
 Unlike Netflix, the service isn’t available in other countries.

 The main reason why Crackle is one of the best Netflix alternatives is that it’s completely free.
 It also offers plenty of great content including cult classics, critically acclaimed Hollywood films and popular TV shows.
 There are around 150 feature-length movies and 75 shows available on the platform.